Distance:

 A small Ibex.
 Still under investigation.
 Lower Wadi al Hilo No LV10, Sharjah.
 Located in a lower wadi side valley filled with petroglyphs.Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the Hajar Mountains of Sharjah, in the United Arab Emirates.
 There are remains of a massive 19th century village, as well as houses and features dating from the Neolithic to the Islamic Period.
 The site is important for both the extensive water course, and for the rich copper deposits that were mined for over 8000 years.
 Numerous petroglyphs are found along the edge of the wadi.

-Natural Version with paint, Petroglyph N25 Khatm Al Melaha, Kalba, Sharjah.
-One wild ass.
+Natural Version, Petroglyph C15 Khatm Al Melaha, Kalba, Sharjah.
+Poorly defined animal.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site ...
 Read More